zsotyooo/oryx/README.md

 ```

 #### build.js
-This file is called by `package.json` scripts and contains the programmatic call to
+This file contains the programmatic call to`webpack` using `sable.build()` function.
-`webpack` using `sable.build()` function.
-Sable will take care of printing a minimal
-log in terminal console.
+Sable will take care of printing a minimal log in the terminal console.

 ```js
 const sable = require('sable');